 College can feel like a big place.
 With social distancing and perhaps less face-to-face interaction, you may be feeling worried about the social side of things.

-The pandemic has forced us to come up with new and creative ways to connect.
-But the pandemic may have meant we feel a bit rusty in our ‘real-life’ social skills.
+The pandemic forced us to come up with new and creative ways to connect.
+But the lockdowns may mean we feel a bit rusty in our ‘real-life’ social skills.
 Don’t be afraid to break the ice and start the conversation with people on your course, even if this is via Facetime or Messenger.

 You are on this new journey together which is a great bonding experience.
 Making study groups, joining clubs, hosting BBQ’s or movie nights can spark a lifelong friendship.
 There are many ways to find your tribe at college.

 Remember also, if you don’t make friends for life in your first year that’s OK too.
 Things are going to change each year of this new adventure and bring about new opportunities.